 – Customizations to WordPress can be efficiently distributed in a centralized, cascading method using network-wide plugins.

 I won’t explain how to install and configure Multisite.
-If you need help, plenty of great articles are available in the WordPress Codex OR feel free to contact me at anytime…
+If you need help, plenty of great articles are available in the WordPress Codex OR feel free to contact us at anytime…